Textual Bayes: Quantifying Prompt Uncertainty in LLM-Based Systems: Experiment Details

-In this section, we exhibit several example questions and answers comparing results from Textual Bayes to TextGrad.
-We show how the the 10 answers sampled by each method are clustered and the number of answers that fall into each cluster.
+First, for SimpleQA and QASPER, we exhibit several example questions and answers comparing results from Textual Bayes to TextGrad.
+We show how the 10 answers sampled by each method are clustered, and the number of answers that fall into each cluster.
 Overall, we see that Textual Bayes's confidence levels are better calibrated to the model's correctness.

+For AIME, we explore the algorithm's acceptance rate and individual accept/reject decisions over time.